severanceline/Notes/README.md

 When no labels are selected, notes from all labels are included.

-## Auto-Save
+## Auto-Save in NoteDetailForm

-Changes to note titles and content are automatically saved in `NoteDetailForm`.
+When a user opens an existing note in `NoteDetailForm` to view or edit it, changes to the note title and content are saved automatically.

-The application waits briefly after the user stops typing before saving, which avoids unnecessary database updates for every typed character.
-Pending changes are also saved before the note form closes.
+After the user stops typing, the application waits briefly before saving to avoid unnecessary database updates for every keystroke.
+Any unsaved title or content changes are also saved when the `NoteDetailForm` is closed.

 ## Image Storage